thedonutdan/cse15l-lab-reports/lab1.md

   }
 }[user@sahara ~/lecture1]$
 ```
+Our current working directory is `~/lecture1`.
 Here we can see that with a filename as an argument `cat` will print the contents of the file to the console.
+This is not an error.

 **`cat` with no arguments**
 Output: